Most Common Workers' Compensation Injuries

 - Multiple injuries to multiple parts of the body

-If you experience a serious spine, neck or back injury on the job, your first step is to immediately seek medical attention—including a full written diagnosis.
-Often, medical facilities do not want to order an MRI, CT Scan, x-ray, or myelogram, but these diagnostic tests, and their results are the foundation of any injury claim.
+If you experience a serious spine, neck, shoulder, or back injury on the job, your first step is to immediately seek medical attention—including a full written diagnosis.
+Often, medical facilities do not want to order an MRI, CT Scan, X-ray, or myelogram, but these diagnostic tests and their results are the foundation of any injury claim.
 If you cannot get diagnosed, call an attorney for options on medical providers who will be willing to see you and diagnose your injury.
-The period of time immediately following a spine, neck, or back injury is the most critical in documenting your injury, which is necessary for your eventual Workers’ Compensation claim.
-This information is also critical if you have a third party claim for negligence against an individual or entity other than your employer.
+This information is critical if you also have a third party claim for negligence against an individual or entity other than your employer.

 Hip & Knee Injuries

-Knee injuries, especially traumatic injuries that require surgery or reconstruction, can occur from blunt trauma, repetitive stress, or simple aging.
-Acts such as lifting, crawling on an already injured knee, slipping, falling, or maneuvering in tight spaces or on ladders can result in injury requiring medical care and filing of a Workers’ Compensation claim.
+Hip and knee injuries, especially ones that require surgery or reconstruction, can occur from blunt trauma, repetitive stress, or simple aging.
+Acts such as lifting, crawling on an already injured knee, slipping, falling, or maneuvering in tight spaces or on ladders can result in injury.
 Workers may have claims against others, in addition to an employer, if a third party is involved.
-Call Emery Reddy’s experienced L&I litigation team to talk to an Intake Specialist and learn more about your options.

 Construction Site Accidents